Section 1. Purpose and findings.

 (iii) scholarship assistance for low-income students;

-(iv) grants to community-based organizations to provide services to prevent violence, support youth development, provide early intervention for youth and families, and promote community stability and safety; and
+(iv) community-based organizations to provide services to prevent violence, support youth development, provide early intervention for youth and families, and promote community stability and safety; and

 (v) legal or civic aid.